 When a potentially hazardous tree is located on private property and is not in a position to threaten any public areas, then Fairfax County will not require the removal of the tree, but recommends that the property owner contact a private Certified Arborist or Registered Consulting Arborist for advice on how to handle the situation.
-Possible solutions may include pruning to remove a branch with a weak attachment or has been weakened by decay, providing external support for weakened branches, providing remedial care, or removing the affected tree.
+Possible solutions may include pruning to remove a branch with a weak attachment or that has been weakened by decay, providing external support for weakened branches, providing remedial care, or removing the affected tree.

-UFMD ONLY will inspect trees for potential impacts to the public at large and may require the property owner to remove the tree if necessary.
+UFMD will ONLY inspect trees for potential impacts to the public at large and may require the property owner to remove the tree if necessary.
 UFMD does not provide tree consulting removal services for property owners.

 If you are considering removing a tree on your property because you have concerns about safety, it is recommended that you first obtain a determination of the level of risk from an arborist qualified as a Tree Risk Assessor.
 Trees provide numerous benefits to the community and add value to your property.
 If the tree is a low to moderate risk, removal may not be necessary.
 Ask your arborist what steps could be taken to reduce the risk and make your property safer without removing the entire tree.
 If it is determined that removal is the best way to abate the hazard, you will need to determine if the tree is located in a conservation easement or Resource Protection Area that may be on your property.